VaclavElias/vaclavelias.github.io/_drafts/2021-05-24-visual-studio-advance.md

 ## 2. Solution Explorer

 By default your Solution Explorer is showing only the most relevant files.
-And some files e.g., ***.cs** will automatically appear in your Solution Explorer when you copy a file to your project folder or create a new file.
+And some files e.g., ***.cs** will automatically appear in your Solution Explorer when you copy a file to your project folder or create a new C# file.

 Some files e.g., *.gitignore* are hidden in the Solution Explorer so they don't distract you.
 It is good to familiarise yourself with the project folders and files.
 You can toggle these files by:

 - Solution Explorer Toolbar → Click Show All Files

-Or you can see all files:
+Or you can see all files on your drive through File Explorer:

 - Solution Explorer → Right click on Solution -> Open Folder in File Explorer

-If you don't use Solution Explorer, you can click the Auto Hide pin icon in the Solution Explorer to collapse this window, which will collapse to a vertical bar on the side of your screen.
+If you don't use Solution Explorer, you can collapse this window to a vertical bar on the side of your screen.
+It is helpful when you share a screen, to get more visibility of your code.

+- Solution Explorer → Click the Auto Hide **pin icon**

+To reverse, click the vertical bar, then Solution Explorer and then pin icon again.

 More [Solutio Explorer resources](https://docs.microsoft.com/en-us/visualstudio/ide/use-solution-explorer?view=vs-2022).